sindhureddy-6/Employee-Management/README.md

 # Employee-Management
-Employee Management using java and Mysql
+Employee Management using java and MySQL